FedeDP/Clight/README.md

 * external signals catching (sigint/sigterm)
 * systemd user unit shipped
 * dpms support: it will check current screen powersave level and won't do anything if screen is currently off
-* a quick single capture mode (ie: do captures, change screen brightness and leave)
+* a quick single capture mode (ie: do captures, change screen brightness and leave).
+Together with a desktop file.
 * gamma support: it will compute sunset and sunrise and will automagically change screen temperature (just like redshift does)
 * geoclue2 support: when launched without [--lat|--lon] parameters, if geoclue2 is available, it will use it to get user location updates
 * different nightly and daily captures timeout (by default 45mins during the night and 10mins during the day; both configurable)